-Lastly, in case one is interested, back in 2009, the Animated Bayeux Tapestry was created as a student project by David Newton at the Goldsmiths College.
-The incredible animation starts off from the middle of the extensive artwork that intriguingly depicts the appearance of the Haley’s Comet and ends with the conclusion of the Battle of Hastings –
+In case one is interested, back in 2009, the Animated Bayeux Tapestry was created as a student project by David Newton at the Goldsmiths College.
+The incredible animation starts off from the middle of the extensive artwork that intriguingly depicts the appearance of Haley’s Comet and ends with the conclusion of the Battle of Hastings.

 Bayeux Tapestry – Explained from Beginning to the End

 And lastly, given the incredible length of the artwork, it is YouTuber extraordinaire Lindybeige who takes charge of explaining the Bayeux Tapestry in its entirety, with his usual servings of dollops of dry humor.